chrisjmccormick/wiki-sim-search/README.md

 # wiki-sim-search
 Similarity search on Wikipedia using gensim in Python.

-This project provides two features:
+The goals of this project are the following two features:

-1. Creates vector representations of all the articles in English Wikipedia using a modified version of the make_wikicorpus.py script in gensim.
+1. Create LSI vector representations of all the articles in English Wikipedia using a modified version of the make_wikicorpus.py script in gensim.
-2. (Coming Soon) Allows you to perform concept searches and other fun text analysis on Wikipedia, also using gensim functionality.
+2. Perform concept searches and other fun text analysis on Wikipedia, also using gensim functionality.

 Generating Vector Representations
 =================================